 Happy Tuesday, y’all!
-Let’s make some Garlic Parm Drop Biscuits using that two ingredient dough stuff today, alright?
+Let’s make some Garlic Parmesan Drop Biscuits using that two ingredient dough stuff today that everyone’s obsessed with right bout’ now, alright?
 How’s your week going so far?
 It’s been a heck of a few days around here.
 I’ve barely sat down in several days and we are finally getting back into a routine.
 I should be doing the couple hundred loads of laundry that have piled up, but I like doing this better.
 Much better.
-I’m planning a post to show ya what I’ve been up to, but we’ll see if I ever get it done.
-Ha!

 Alright.
 By now, I am sure you’ve made the two ingredient pizza dough originally posted by The Slow Roasted Italian.It kind of blew up in the Instagram/Weight Watchers community last year because my lovely friends Wendy and Jennifer … aaand I was stubborn as a mule and wouldn’t make it because I figured it was too good to be true and it was just one of those things that would be extremely popular for a little while and then burn out.
 You know what I mean?
 I’m kind of a jerk.
 I know.
 I’m mostly just stubborn, I promise.
 After a few weeks of pizza dough all day every day I started seeing people making bagels and sandwich rolls.
 I was like what in the world?!
 Is this stuff actual magic?
 So, I broke down and tried to make some garlic cheddar biscuits.
 They didn’t work out.
 They were tough.
 They were pretty flat.
 They were underwhelming and I assumed that the whole two ingredient dough thing was a farce.